fe9lix/Tuio.js/README.md

 ## Getting Started
 ### Server
+*Install the server via npm:*
+npm install tuio
+(or: put the node_modules/tuio folder into your node_modules folder)

+*Start the example server*
+node src/server.js
-Start the node server (modify server port in server.js if necessary): node src/server.js
+(Modify server port in server.js if necessary.
+You also need to npm install [express](https://github.com/visionmedia/express) for the example server to work.)

 ### Client
 Include dist/Tuio.min.js